Welcome to Sunderland Recovery College. We wish you a wonderful life.

 Time: 12:00pm to 1:00pm

-If you would like to book a Personal Development session, please contact a member of the recovery college team on:
+To book a Personal Development session, please speak with a member of the Recovery College team.

 Fulwell Community Resource Centre, Fulwell Road, Sunderland, SR69QW